shaukatdesai/nexttraining/Step4.md

       f) Click the View Results icon for the script you just ran (top row). [![img](https://github.com/oracle/learning-library/raw/master/workshops/apex-en/images/hol02/image11.png)](https://github.com/oracle/learning-library/blob/master/workshops/apex-en/images/hol02/image11.png)

-   3. In step 1, you uploaded a package called DEMO_PROJECTS_DATA_PKG.
+   3. In the previous step, you uploaded a package called DEMO_PROJECTS_DATA_PKG.
 However, this package has not yet been run so the tables you created still do not have any data.
 The SQL Commands facility, within SQL Workshop, allows a developer to run any valid SQL commands.
 You will run a SQL command to execute the data package and populate the tables.
 Use SQL Commands to execute n Oracle Database package.
 Perform the following steps:

       a) Click the Up arrow, before SQL Scripts. [![3a](https://github.com/oracle/learning-library/raw/master/workshops/apex-en/images/hol02/image13.png)](https://github.com/oracle/learning-library/blob/master/workshops/apex-en/images/hol02/image13.png)